 - 1. Place ground meat in a microwave-safe bowl.
 Microwave on High (100%) for 3 minutes.
 Break the meat apart with a fork.
 Cover with lid. - 2.
-Microwave for another 11⁄2 to 3 minutes on High until the meat is no longer pink.
+Microwave for another $1\frac{1}{2}$ to 3 minutes on High until the meat is no longer pink.
 Stir again with a fork. - 3.
 Carefully drain the grease into a suitable container.
 Rinse the meat in a plastic colander.
 Wipe any leftover grease out of the bowl with paper towels and return meat to bowl. - 4.
 Add remaining ingredients, cover the bowl and cook on High for 10 to 12 minutes.
 Stop microwave and stir after 6 minutes. - 5.
 Rotate dish and cook remaining 6 minutes - 6.
 Let stand for 5 to 10 minutes. - 7.
 Serve and enjoy!

-- 1. Lycopene is most abundant in which vegetable? - 2.
-Why is lycopene good for you? - 3.
-What nutrients do some other vegetables have? - 4.
+Why is lycopene good for you?
+What nutrients do some other vegetables have?
 How would you apply what you have learned to make food choices in the future?